bgebhardt/osx_bin/setup/README.md

 ## Rectangle - For Window movement shortcuts

 * Open Rectangle preferences by clicking the gear tab
-* Click Import to import in shortcuts file from OneDrive
+* Click Import to import in shortcuts file from OneDrive or bin/setup/configs

 ## Default Folder